lccasagrande/TSP-GA/README.md

 ## Overview
-This repository contains a generic Python implementation of a Genetic Algorithm to solve the Travelling Salesman Problem (TSP).
+This repository is a modification of a generic Python implementation of a Genetic Algorithm to solve the Travelling Salesman Problem (TSP).
 Geographic coordinates of cities are provided as input to generate a edge-weighted complete graph where the weights are the distance between the cities in kilometers.

+The current version is a Python implementation of a Genetic Algorithm to solve the Vehicle Routing Problem (VRP), using clustering techniques.

 ## Output Example